bcowgill/bsac-linux-cfg/bin/template/playwright/README.md

   configure the scripts as needed, especially:
   :58008           the port number your local app runs on. viewport=600,800 the default browser size to use when recording tests.
+  VP_SMALL,...     the viewport sizes you want to use forr small, medium, large screen responsive layout screen shots.
   /channel-api/    glob for matching your App's API calls. test1            details of your usual testing environment you record from.
   @example,@slow,@iframe, etc for your testing tags.